dfex/dfex.github.io/about/index.md

  * Software-Defined Networking - especially projects such as [OpenContrail](http://www.operncontrail.org) and [OpenDaylight](http://www.opendaylight.org) and what they mean for the industry
  * Python programming, especially when used to automate the configuration and operation of network infrastructure
  * MPLS Network Architectures and Designs
+ * Network visualisation

-I'm a big fan of [Junos](https://www.juniper.net/us/en/products-services/nos/junos/), but I also believe in using the right tool for the job.
+I'm a big fan of [Junos](https://www.juniper.net/us/en/products-services/nos/junos/), [Ubuntu](http://www.ubuntu.com) and [OSX](http://www.apple.com/osx) but as always, there's nothing like the right tool for the job.

 If you like talking all things networking, then hit me up!